 Td-μ⟶dN0,2πfd0

-In the following we will assume that the series generated by the loss difference are stationary and short memory covariance.
+In the following I assume that the series generated by the loss difference are stationary and short memory covariance.
 Suppose the forecasts are h(> 1)-periods forward.
-To test the null hypothesis that the two forecasts have the same accuracy, Diebold-Mariano (1995) uses the following statistic:
+To test the null hypothesis that the two forecasts have the same accuracy, Diebold and Mariano (1995) use the following statistic:

 DM=d2πfd0T